TL;DR

 Sample output

-Exec TL;DR example: “Ship variant B to desktop.
-Activation went up 12%, with the real lift between 7% and 17%.
+Exec TL;DR: “Ship variant B to desktop.
+Activation went up 12%, real lift between 7% and 17%.
 Worry: mobile flat, so the win isn’t universal.
 Roll out to desktop traffic only this week.
 Next test: mobile-specific version with a shorter form.”

-• If the model glosses over caveats: “Every A/B test has at least three caveats — novelty effect, segment heterogeneity, and sample-size adequacy.
-Name each one explicitly with a one-line risk assessment.”
+- If the model glosses over caveats: “Every A/B test has at least four caveats: novelty effect, segment heterogeneity, sample-size adequacy, and sample-ratio mismatch.
+Name each one with a one-line risk assessment.”

-• If it worships the p-value: “Translate the lift into a user-meaningful unit — extra signups per week, extra dollars per cohort.
-P-value alone is not a decision.”
+- If it worships the p-value: “Translate the lift into a user-meaningful unit: extra signups per week, extra dollars per cohort.
+A p-value alone is not a decision.”

-• If the segment view is generic: “Pick the segment with the largest delta from the average lift and write one sentence about whether it should be rolled out separately.”
+- If the segment view is generic: “Pick the segment whose lift deviates most from the average and write one sentence on whether it should roll out separately.”

-• If the headline is hedged: “Force a decision: ship, hold, or kill.
-If you cannot pick one, say ‘hold pending X’ and name what X is.”
+- If the headline hedges: “Force a decision: ship, hold, or kill.
+If you cannot pick, write ‘hold pending X’ and name what X is.”

 Common mistakes

-• Reporting only the primary metric: the segment cut or a secondary metric flip is the thing that actually changes the decision; missing it ships a “win” that’s a loss on mobile.
+- Reporting only the primary metric.
+The segment cut or a flipped secondary metric is usually the thing that changes the decision.
+Miss it and you ship a “win” that is a loss on mobile.

-• Ignoring segment heterogeneity: a 5% average lift made up of +15% desktop and -5% mobile is not the same as +5% everywhere, and the rollout should not be the same either.
+- Ignoring segment heterogeneity.
+A 5% average lift made of +15% desktop and -5% mobile is not +5% everywhere, and the rollout should not be the same either.

-• P-value worship: a 0.3% lift with p=0.04 on a million users is statistically significant and operationally meaningless.
+- P-value worship.
+A 0.3% lift at p = 0.04 on a million users is statistically significant and operationally meaningless.

-• Skipping the next-test slot: every conclusive test opens at least one new question; the summary that doesn’t propose the follow-up wastes the result.
+- Skipping the next-test slot.
+Every conclusive test opens at least one new question; the summary that does not propose the follow-up wastes the result.

 FAQ

-• When is the sample size big enough?: Pre-compute power before launch using your baseline rate, minimum detectable effect, and 80% power.
-After launch, don’t peek and don’t chase significance; only the pre-registered analysis counts.
+- When is the sample size big enough?
+Pre-compute power before launch using your baseline rate, minimum detectable effect (MDE), and 80% power, then commit to that sample and a fixed end date.
+A common MDE target is around 5%, dropping to 1-2% for very high-traffic sites and rising to ~10% for low-traffic ones.
+After launch, do not peek and do not chase significance; only the pre-registered analysis counts.

-• What if results are mixed — primary wins but a secondary breaks?: Default to “hold” and redesign.
-A variant that lifts revenue but increases churn isn’t a win; it’s a deferred loss.
+- What if results are mixed: primary wins but a secondary breaks?
+Default to “hold” and redesign.
+A variant that lifts revenue but increases churn is not a win; it is a deferred loss.

-• How do we handle the novelty effect?: Split the test window into thirds and report the lift for each.
+- How do we handle the novelty effect?
+Split the test window into thirds and report the lift for each.
+A variant that looks like a winner on day 3 can revert toward baseline by day 14 as the novelty fades.
 If the lift decays sharply by week 2, treat the test as inconclusive and re-run for longer.

-• Can I trust a p=0.06 result if the lift is huge?: Pre-register the threshold (usually 0.05) and stick to it.
+- Can I trust a p = 0.06 result if the lift is huge?
+Pre-register the threshold (usually 0.05 at 95% confidence, the industry-standard default) and stick to it.
 A near-miss is a re-test signal, not a ship signal.

-• Should the summary include the raw numbers?: Yes, in a small appendix or footnote.
-The body is for the decision; the numbers are for the skeptic who’ll ask.
+- Should the summary include the raw numbers?
+Yes, in a small appendix or footnote.
+The body is for the decision; the numbers are for the skeptic who will ask.

 Tags: #AI writing #Data analysis #Workflow #Experiment #A/B test